 - 2 tablespoons minced fresh cilantro

 - Additional minced fresh cilantro

 - Meanwhile, in a Dutch oven, saute onion in butter.
 Add garlic; cook 1 minute longer.
 Stir in flour until blended; gradually add milk.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 - Drain pasta.
 Add the beans, bacon, cilantro and pasta to the cheese sauce.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.
 Sprinkle with Mexican cheese blend.

-- Bake, uncovered, at 375° for 25-30 minutes or until bubbly and golden brown.
+- Bake, uncovered, at 375° until bubbly and golden brown, 25-30 minutes.
 Garnish with additional cilantro.
-Yield: 6 servings.